FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 So far we have seen doctest, which is simple to use.
 But when it comes to automate the process, unittest is better.
-Unittest initializes code and data, it aggregate tests into collections and improves reporting.
+Unittest initializes code and data, it aggregates tests into collections and improves reporting.

 ..
 L11

-{{{ switch to slide-11, Unittest }}}
+{{{ Switch to slide-11, Unittest }}}

 ..
 R12

-To run unittest on our fibonacci function let us create a new file ``test_fibonacci.py``.
-This new file will host the test code.
-To begin unittesting let us subclass the TestCase class in unittest.
+To run unittest on our fibonacci function, let us create a new file ``test_fibonacci.py``.
+This new file hosts the test code.
+To begin unittesting, let us subclass the TestCase class in unittest.
 We need fibonacci.py and fibonacci_testcases.py files too.